sawyers1ATWIT/DS_finalProject/README.md

 Inference methods used with SciKit-learn:
 - Logistic Regression

 Logistic regression is a probabilistic classifer that predicts the probability of an event occuring (in this case, whether a passenger will be transported or not).
-This probability is then transformed using the logistic function to ensure it stays between 0 and 1.
+The output will be bounded between 0 and 1.
+In logistic regression, we apply a logit transformation on the odds, and beta coefficients are estimated using the maximum likelihood estimation.

 Features: SimpleImputer, RFECV, RFE, cross_validate, train_test_split, accuracy_score, confusion_matrix